Siv3D/siv3d.docs/en-us/docs/develop/build.md

 If you get the error `error C2039: '​CheckForDuplicateEntries': is not a member of 'Microsoft::WRL::Details'` when building the Windows version Siv3D library, it can be resolved by installing a newer Windows 10 SDK (version 10.0.18362.0 or later) using Visual Studio Installer.

+### 1.5 (Optional) Overwrite Existing SDK Files
+◆ Use the following steps if you want to use your self-built library from existing or new projects.

+After building Siv3D yourself, `Siv3D.lib` (Release build) and `Siv3D_d.lib` (Debug build) are generated.
+By overwriting the files in your installed OpenSiv3D SDK with these static library files and the headers used for the build (`Siv3D/include/` folder), you can use your self-built version of Siv3D from existing and new projects.
+For safety, it is recommended to back up the library and header files before overwriting.

 ## 2. macOS

 ### 2.1 Download Additional Third-Party Libraries